moby/moby/man/docker.1.md

 Specifies a custom blocksize to use for the thin pool.
 The default blocksize is 64K.

-Example use: `docker -d --storage-opt dm.blocksize=512K`
+Example use: `docker daemon --storage-opt dm.blocksize=512K`

 #### dm.blkdiscard